RESHOW is an empirical comment on a very specific topic: waste from exhibitions.

 During 2019 antipodes café will contact all exhibition spaces in Oslo to evaluate their way of treating waste from exhibitions and to collect debris for RESHOW

-After classification, the creation of a digital inventory will allow to visualize all available materials as well as to get diverse information about the project and examples of reuse of materials.
+After classification, the creation of a digital inventory will allow to visualise all available materials as well as to get diverse information about the project and examples of reuse of materials.
 In addition, it will help to keep a clear order of the storage and not end up in useless accumulation, or even hoarding.
 Registered users will be able to select materials free of charge and to schedule an appointment for picking them at the storage “æBod”.
 After the reuse in any kind of nonprofit cultural initiative–for example: exhibitions, urban interventions, cultural spaces– users may send comments and images of their creations to be published on this online platform.

 the digital inventory is under construction with responsive design working correctly across a broad range of devices and browsers.